Top 10 Tools for Freelance Writers

-Tracking your work time is also useful for predicting and analyzing the resources you will need to finish a task.
+Tracking your work hours is also useful for predicting and analyzing the resources you will need to finish a task.
 For example, if you calculate your rate according to the time you spend on the task, you will get a clearer picture of how long it actually takes you to write, for example, 500 words.

 Pricing: Premium plan is priced at $20/ user/ mo.

 In those moments when you’re juggling several different tasks and projects, it’s good to reach for a good, old to-do list that will keep that mess out of your head and on paper.
 In this case, it’s an app that can sync with all your devices, and you can access it and edit it whenever you want.

 That’s not all though, some little known features of Todoist are spoken about in this blog.
 Features such as templates and text formatting could save you a lot of time if used correctly.